AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-osgi-bundle/include-third-party-jars.md

 ```

-If your OSGi bundle is on your file system the dependency will look something like this
+If your OSGi bundle is on your file system, create a folder called **localjar** under the base directory of your project(C:\aemformsbundles\AEMFormsProcessStep\localjar) the dependency will look something like this

 ```java
 <dependency>